 It’s no secret that the Marvel Cinematic Universe looks a lot different after Avengers: Endgame, particularly now that we know who’s still alive and who won’t be active — alive or otherwise — in the immediate future.

-With “Phase 3” of the MCU officially set to conclude in a few months with Spider-Man: Far From Home, there have been some clues as to where the studio plans to go now that its “Infinity Saga” is in the rearview mirror.
-From films and television series in the works to possibilities drawn from Marvel Comics history and the events of Endgame, here’s where the MCU might be headed in the wake of its biggest battle so far.
+With “Phase 3” of the MCU officially concluded after Spider-Man: Far From Home and Marvel revealing its release calendar for both the big screen and its Disney+ shows, we have a good idea where the studio plans to go now that its “Infinity Saga” is in the rearview mirror.
+From films and television series in the works to far-off possibilities drawn from Marvel Comics history and the events of Endgame and Far From Home, here’s where the MCU is (and might be) headed.

 Movies on the books